 - 17. Although monetary policy is the main tool for managing economic cycles, ideally fiscal policy should work in the same direction to avoid putting additional pressure on monetary policy.
 If monetary policy needs to over-compensate to achieve its inflation objective, this will result in a higher-than-otherwise OCR.
 While this will help to normalise monetary policy and reduce the risk of another period at the effective lower bound, it can also influence distributional outcomes.
 For example, an increased OCR will, all else being equal, appreciate our exchange rate.
-These changes may benefit creditors and importers, at a cost to borrowers and exporters. - 18.
-Fiscal policy is expected to be contractionary in 2022/23, as revenue growth is forecast to exceed expenditure growth (largely due to temporary COVID-19 spending dropping off).
+These changes may benefit creditors and importers, at a cost to borrowers and exporters. - Fiscal policy is expected to be contractionary in 2022/23, as revenue growth is forecast to 18. exceed expenditure growth (largely due to temporary COVID-19 spending dropping off).
 We expect the structural and cyclically-adjusted deficits to decline and return to surplus by the end of the forecast period, but remain slightly below OBEGAL, reflecting the fact that the economy is expected to be operating above potential for the duration of the forecast period.
 We expect the fiscal impulse will show fiscal policy remaining contractionary over this time, although decisions to increase future budget allowances could change this.
-[33] - 19.
+In the current environment, however, there is a case for an even more contractionary stance than forecast. - 19.
 The proposed SUI scheme will enhance the counter-cyclicality of fiscal policy once it is introduced (that is, fiscal policy will be more contractionary when the economy is operating above potential, but more expansionary in a downturn).
 This will therefore support your macroeconomic stability objectives towards the end of the forecast period.

 &lt;sup>5 Fiscal policy is contractionary when deficits are reduced or surpluses are increased, such that it contributes less to aggregate demand than it did in the previous year.
+T2022/244 Fiscal Strategy for Budget 2022 Page 8